 Your Guide To Getting An FHA Loan With A Non-Occupant Co-Borrower

-Does FHA Allow Non-Occupant Co-Borrowers?
+Does The FHA Allow Non-Occupant Co-Borrowers?

-FHA loans allow you to qualify with a lower credit score or a higher debt-to-income ratio (DTI) in many cases.
-This makes them attractive for younger home buyers and those looking to rebuild their credit.
-The ability to apply with a non-occupant co-borrower further extends this flexibility by allowing you to qualify with the income of a co-signer not living in the home.
+A co-borrower – whether they be a non-occupying co-borrower or a more traditional co-borrower who lives on the property – can often help those with a fairly low credit score or somewhat high debt-to-income ratio (DTI) qualify for an FHA loan.
+This makes co-borrowers attractive to younger home buyers and those looking to rebuild their credit.
+The ability to apply with a non-occupant co-borrower extends this flexibility even more by allowing you to qualify with the income of a co-borrower who won’t be living in the home.

 How A Co-Borrower Works For An FHA Loan

 The main benefit of having a co-borrower on an FHA loan is that you can use their income to help you qualify.
 When a lender is underwriting your mortgage loan, you’ll have a better chance to qualify if your income is higher.
 That’s because a higher income helps improve your DTI.
 We’ll delve deeper into DTI requirements for FHA loans below.

 If you’re thinking of becoming a co-borrower, be aware that you’ll be equally responsible for the loan regardless of whether you live in the home.
 If the primary occupying client fails to make payments on the property, you can be held legally and financially responsible for the loan.
 This means that if the main borrower defaults, it can impact your credit and have other negative effects.